Yasir Durant

-Yasir Durant (born May 21, 1998) (pronounced: YAH-seer) is an American professional football offensive tackle for the New England Patriots of the National Football League (NFL).
+Yasir Durant (pronounced YAH-seer; born May 21, 1998) is an American professional football offensive tackle for the DC Defenders of the United Football League (UFL).
 He played college football for the Missouri Tigers and signed with the Kansas City Chiefs as an undrafted free agent in 2020.
-He has also played for the New Orleans Saints of the National Football League (NFL), and the DC Defenders of the United Football League (UFL).
+He has also played for the New Orleans Saints, and the New England Patriots of the National Football League (NFL).

 College career

 Durant played college football at the University of Missouri.
 Before transferring to Missouri, Durant played college football at Arizona Western College and signed with Missouri as the third ranked junior college prospect at his position.
 He started 33 of his 34 games with the Tigers.